Skip to main content

 SSO authentication needs to be activated on your workspace for this scenario to function.
 You are also responsible for sending the SSO login URL to your team members ahead of the rollout.

-You can automate the process of giving access to incident details in the GitGuardian dashboard for members with a Restricted role (usually reserved for developers) thanks to the auto-access granting playbook.
+You can automate the process of giving access to incident details in the GitGuardian dashboard for members with a Restricted access level (usually reserved for developers) thanks to the auto-access granting playbook.

 GitGuardian will automatically give the Restricted user access to the incident details page in the dashboard by matching the commit author email against the dashboard user email.
 To abide by the principle of least privileges, Restricted users can only get access to their incidents in the dashboard.
 Restricted users cannot view the incidents of their teammates unless they are given access by a workspace Manager (usually reserved for technical security leads or development leads).